kratsg/Reclustering/README.md

 ]
 ```

-you can run the reclustering code and produce a basic output file (by setting `m_outputXAODName`) and running `xAH_run.py input.root  --config config.json`.
-This is a minimal working example.
+and running `xAH_run.py input.root  --config config.json` is a minimal working example.
 You can include this in an algorithm chain.
 If you are on UCTier3, you can run the following example code

 ```
 xAH_run.py "/share/t3data3/kratsg/xAODs/mc14_13TeV.1103*/*.root*" --config=ReclusteringStudies/data/recluster.json -f -v